Ayodimeji-stacks/Ayodimeji-stacks/README.md

 - 🔭 I’m currently working on the Kings Heath Clangers App
 - 🌱 I’m currently learning Rust & Solidity
-- 👯 I’m looking to collaborate on building an MEV arbitrage bot
 - 🤔 I’m looking for help with building an MEV arbitrage bot :)
 - 💬 Ask me about Cheetahs
 - 😄 Pronouns: He/Him